LuciferianInk/aitextgen/docs/save-model.md

 Whenever a model is saved, two files are generated: `pytorch_model.bin` which contains the model weights, and `config.json` which is needed to load the model.

-Assuming we have an aitextgen model `ai`:
+Assuming we have an aigen model `ai`:

 ## Ad Hoc saving

-The aitextgen model can be saved at any time using `save`.
+The aigen model can be saved at any time using `save`.

 ```py3
 ai.save()